-After uninstalling the potentially unwanted applications (which cause browser redirects to the hp.htemplateshere.co website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the hp.htemplateshere.co website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Templates Here Tab browser hijacker removal from Internet browsers: